Phonenumber: +47 952 37 794

 - High North —

-Jan Magne Gjerde is a researcher at the High North Department of NIKU.
+Jan Magne Gjerde is a Senior Researcher/research professor at the High North Department of NIKU.
 He holds a PhD in Archaeology from UiT – The Arctic University of Norway with the dissertation Rock art and Landscapes: studies of Stone Age rock art from northern Fennoscandia (2010).

 Gjerde’s main line of research is within rock art with more than 20 years’ experience from northern Europe including Norway, Sweden, Finland and NW-Russia).
 His research interests include rock art, landscape, stone age, digital documentation, communication and dissemination.
 Gjerde was the Project Manager of the large Stone Age excavations at Tønsnes.